OddMagnet/OddTracker/README.md

 Additionally this repo contains reasons for some of the choices made as well as the solutions to some of the problems faced while programming this app.
 To avoid a massive README I decided to divide and conquer (creating and linking Sub-READMEs)

+**Important note**: the READMEs are written based on where the project was at that point in time, so when I write about a class and its methods, I'm only mentioning what was already there at that point in time, additions and changes to the class will be in later READMEs.

 ## Sub-READMEs

 ### Core App